Scaling Playbook14 min readLast reviewed

 • The account looks bad on paper for reasons that have nothing to do with the campaigns being good or bad.

-The $50/day floor is mechanical, not aspirational.
+The $50/day floor is a hard minimum, not a goal to aim for.
 It is the cheapest version of running a Google Ads dropshipping account that can actually compound.

 Stage 1 budget: cold launch ($1.5K-3K total)